arlo397/GuardianAI/README.md

 dc51e6ac5ae9   redis:7                         "docker-entrypoint.s…"   59 seconds ago   Up 58 seconds               0.0.0.0:6379->6379/tcp, :::6379->6379/tcp   guardianai_redis-db_1
 ```

-- Note for developers: If you make edits to any of the contaner source files (i.e, `worker.py` or `app.py`), you can redeploy the containers by simply running: `docker-compose up --build -d <edited_image>` rather than executing `docker-copmpose down` followed by `docker-compose up --build -d` again.
+- Note for developers: If you make edits to any of the contaner source files (i.e, `worker.py` or `app.py`), you can redeploy the containers by simply running: `docker-compose up --build  <edited_image>` rather than executing `docker-copmpose down` followed by `docker-compose up --build -d` again.

-Once you have ensured that the microservice is up and running, you can access your application via curl and by specifying the port.
+Once you have ensured that the microservice is up and running, you can access the application via `curl` commands.

 #### Instructions For Accessing Web App Routes & Route Output Descriptions